This fiery version of Chicken Tinga is looking for a permanent home, preferably somewhere in your kitchen!

 - 1/2 cup water (or stock)

-- For the Tinga, start by cooking 1/2 onion and 4 whole, peeled garlic cloves in a dollop of oil over medium heat.
+- For the Tinga, start by cooking 1/2 onion and 4 whole, peeled garlic cloves in a glug of oil over medium heat.
 Cook until the onion is just starting to brown, approx. 5-8 minutes.
 Add the onion and garlic to a blender along with the roasted tomatoes and tomatillos, and 5 chipotles in adobo.
 Combine well.
+I typically scrape out the seeds of the chipotles but you can consider this optional.
+Note: for a milder version consider starting with only 1-2 chipotles and increasing from there.

-- Heat a dollop of oil over medium heat.
+- Heat a glug of oil over medium heat.
 Add the sauce from the blender along with 2 tablespoons adobo sauce, 1 teaspoon Mexican oregano, a dash of cumin (optional), 1/2 teaspoon salt, and some freshly cracked black pepper.
-Let simmer for a few minutes.
+Let simmer for a few minutes and taste for seasoning.